Dora and the Search for Sol Dorado

 Dora and the Search for Sol Dorado (Note: lit.
-'Golden Sun' in Spanish) is a 2025 American action comedy adventure film directed by Alberto Belli and written by JT Billings.
-The film is loosely based on the Dora the Explorer franchise, and stars Samantha Lorraine, Jacob Rodriguez, Mariana Garzón Toro, Acston Luca Porto, Christian Gnecco Quintero, Gabriel Iglesias, and Daniella Pineda.
-It recreates the characters and reboots the story of an explorer named Dora and her cousin Diego, who are in search of an ancient magical fallen star through a jungle, while facing an archaeologist with the similar mission.
+'Golden Sun' in Spanish) is a 2025 American adventure film directed by Alberto Belli and written by JT Billings.
+It is the second live-action film loosely based on the Dora the Explorer franchise, and adds the elements of action comedy genre.
+It stars Samantha Lorraine, Jacob Rodriguez, Mariana Garzón Toro, Acston Luca Porto, Christian Gnecco Quintero, Gabriel Iglesias, and Daniella Pineda.
+The film recreates the characters by rebooting the story of an explorer named Dora and her cousin Diego, who are in search of an ancient magical fallen star through a jungle, while facing an archaeologist with the same mission.

 After about two years of development, the film production took place across locations in Colombia, including jungle, theme parks, and a studio, during the summer and fall of 2024.
 The film was released simultaneously on Paramount+ and Nickelodeon on July 2, 2025, to generally positive reviews.